vitorM50B/homeSOClab/README.md

 ## 🔍 Attack Simulation
 1. Deployed Windows VM with fully open NSG
-2. Waited for brute-force attacks from real-world sources
+2. Waited for brute-force attacks from real-world sources to study how attackers behave
-3. Logs collected via Log Analytics
+3. Logs are collected via Log Analytics
 4. Azure Sentinel processed logs and generated alerts
 5. Geo-IP Watchlist mapped attacker IPs to locations on a world map